svenyurgensson/wallzilla/README.md

 * queries the Flickr API for the top-rated (term: interestingness) image for each keyword
 * downloads the results
 * assembles a collage grid from ten images and
-* writes the result to a user-supplied filenameds
+* writes the result to a user-supplied filename

 If given less than ten keywords, or if any keyword fails to result in a match, gem retrieve random words from a dictionary